kurator-dev/kurator/docs/content/en/docs/cluster-operator/on-premise-cluster-lifecycle.md

 ---
-title: "Lifecycle management of cluster on VMs"
-linkTitle: "Lifecycle management of cluster on VMs"
+title: "On-Premise Kubernetes Cluster Lifecycle Management "
+linkTitle: "On-Premise Kubernetes Cluster Lifecycle Management"
 weight: 20
 description: >
-  The easiest way to deploy a cluster on VMs, and manage the cluster lifecycle with Kurator.
+  The easiest way to deploy an on-premise Kubernetes cluster and manage its lifecycle using Kurator.
 ---

+This guide offers the simplest method to deploy an on-premise Kubernetes cluster and manage its lifecycle using Kurator.
-You can easily manage the VMs cluster with Kurator, including the installation, deletion, upgrade and scale of the VMs cluster.
+Kurator allows you to manage your on-premise cluster effortlessly, including the installation, deletion, upgrade, and scaling of the cluster.

 These properties are built on [Cluster API](https://cluster-api.sigs.k8s.io) and [KubeSpray](https://kubespray.io/).

-This guide will describe how to manage the k8s cluster on VMs with Kurator.

 ## Prerequisites

-### Install an SSH key on your VMs
+### Install an SSH key on your on-premise servers

-Assuming the public IP address of the VMs where you want to install K8s is "200.x.x.1" and "200.x.x.2".
+Assume the public IP addresses of the servers where you plan to install Kubernetes are "200.x.x.1" and "200.x.x.2".
-The private IP address is "192.x.x.1" and "192.x.x.2".
+The corresponding private IP addresses are "192.x.x.1" and "192.x.x.2".

 #### Generate a public and private key pair